List of Amtrak rolling stock

 Amtrak operates a fleet of 2,142 railway cars and 425 locomotives for revenue service and railroad operations, collectively referred to as its rolling stock.
-Notable examples include the GE Genesis and Siemens Charger diesel locomotives, the Siemens ACS-64 electric locomotive, the Amfleet and Viewliner series of single-level passenger cars, the Superliner series of double-decker passenger cars, and 20 Acela Express high-speed trainsets.
+Notable examples include the GE Genesis and Siemens Charger diesel locomotives, the Siemens ACS-64 electric locomotive, the Amfleet and Viewliner series of single-level passenger cars, the Superliner series of double-decker passenger cars, and Acela Express and Avelia Liberty high-speed trainsets.
 In addition, Amtrak operates 196 locomotives and railcars that are wholly owned by its state partners.

-The railroad is currently undertaking a fleet replacement effort, spending $2.4 billion on 28 NextGen Acela (Avelia Liberty) trainsets for its flagship Acela service and $7.3 billion for 65 Airo trainsets for other Northeast Corridor services.
+The railroad is currently undertaking a fleet replacement effort, buying 28 NextGen Acela (Avelia Liberty) trainsets for its flagship Acela service and 83 Amtrak Airo trainsets for other Northeast Corridor services.
 Separately, California and a consortium of Midwestern states have purchased Siemens Venture trainsets for use on Amtrak-operated routes within their regions; these began entering service in 2022.
-In 2023, Amtrak issued a request for proposals to replace hundreds of railcars used on long-distance routes.
+In 2023, Amtrak issued a request for proposals to replace hundreds of bilevel railcars used on long-distance routes, and a similar RFP for single-level long-distance railcars was issued in 2025.
+Both RFPs were cancelled in early 2026 in favor of a standardized single-level long-distance fleet.